loic-fejoz/hqfbp/rfc.md

 ### 6.1.
 Compression (Content-Encoding)

-The Content-Encoding (Key 5\) field specifies the compression and/or forward error correction (FEC) algorithm applied to the original data *before* chunking.
+The Content-Encoding field specifies the compression and/or forward error correction (FEC) algorithm applied to the original data *before* and/or *after* chunking.
-The value of Key 5 MAY be a single Text String or an **Array of Text Strings**.
+The value of Content-Encoding MAY be a single Text String or an **Array of Text Strings**.
 If it is an Array, the encodings MUST be applied sequentially, in the order they appear in the Array.
 Receivers MUST sequentially undo these encodings in the reverse order.
-Common values include standard compression schemes like `gzip`, `deflate`, or `lzma`.
+Common values include standard compression schemes like `gzip`, `deflate`, `br`, or `lzma`.
 This field also supports forward error correction (FEC) schemes relevant to noisy radio environments, such as Fountain Codes (e.g., RaptorQ as per IETF RFC 6330 [[2]](https://datatracker.ietf.org/doc/html/rfc6330)), and other erasure codes like **LDPC** or **Reed-Solomon** (eg `rs(255,233)`).

 To minimize overhead, well-known encodings SHOULD use their assigned integer values.